aniamusial/horserace/README.md

 This template should help get you started developing with Vue 3 in Vite.

+## Technical Notes

+### State Management

+This project uses **Vuex** for state management as required by the task description.
+However, for production applications, I would recommend using **Pinia** instead, as it's the official Vue state management solution with better TypeScript support, simpler API, and improved developer experience.

+### Testing

+I have added a more comprehensive unit tests for the Vuex store and an example component test for `HorseList` using Vue Test Utils.
+Tests follow the Given-When-Then pattern for clarity and maintainability.

 ## Recommended IDE Setup

 [VS Code](https://code.visualstudio.com/) + [Vue (Official)](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).